Illinois Institute of Technology's Office of Financial Aid provides institutional and federal financial assistance for students and families.

 Most undergraduate students at the university receive some sort of institutional support, based on merit or need.
 The Office of Undergraduate Admission awards institutional funds up front to new admits and the Office of Financial Aid administers the renewal of scholarships each year.
 Generally, scholarships are awarded for up to four years of study.
 Students must be full-time (at least 12 credit hours each term) to receive institutional scholarship funds.
 Some university scholarships have additional requirements and will be specified to the student at the time of awarding.

 Veterans’ Educational Benefits

 The Illinois Institute of Technology proudly participates in Montgomery GI Bill and Yellow Ribbon Program.
 Veterans who wish to process VA benefits at the university can find all relevant information at web.iit.edu/onestop/veterans.
-Veterans enrolling for the first time should contact the veteran representative by emailing firstname.lastname@example.org or calling 312.567.3642.
-The veteran must also inform the university Veterans Affairs representative in the Office of Financial Aid of any change in credit hours within a term or of future enrollment plans.
+Veterans enrolling for the first time should contact the Certifying Official by emailing email@example.com or calling 312.567.3642.
+The veteran must also inform the Certifying Official of any change in credit hours within a term or of future enrollment plans.
 If a veteran drops a course or withdraws from school completely, his or her allotment may be reduced or withdrawn.
-The veteran must report immediately the exact termination date to the Veterans Affairs representative.
+The veteran must report immediately the exact termination date to the Certifying Official.
 Veterans must maintain reasonable academic progress according to university standards.
 Failure to meet minimum-progress criteria can result in a cessation of educational benefits.